qodeninja/profman/README.md

 # Profile Manager for Vivaldi (`profman.sh`)

 `profman.sh` is a powerful BASH command-line tool for managing Vivaldi browser profiles.
 It allows you to define a base set of preferences and apply them across multiple profiles, create and restore snapshots, manage bookmarks and context menus, and perform advanced operations like diffing configurations and creating/deleting profiles programmatically.
+This README file explains the features, patterns and limitations of the tool.

 ## Features